heersoni1025/GuessGameSwiftUI/README.md

 - Clue displayed at the top
 - Three large image buttons with color backgrounds
-- Score tracker in top-right corner
+- Score tracker in the right corner (towards the middle)
 - Fun fact or correction shown after each guess

 ---